 - The Nigerian Customs (NCS)

 - The carrier of your car to the port i.e the shipping company or the airline.

 - Clearing Charges or Agent fee.

-Aside from the above-listed fees, the Nigerian Customs also have a charge for your imported car, this duty depends on the kind of car, model, size and some more factors.
+Aside from the above-listed fees, the Nigerian Customs also have a charge for your imported car, this duty depends on the kind of car, model, size, and some more factors.

-If the vehicle is used, you are to pay 35% duty charge, while cars that are newer, like from 2016 will be charged a levy 35%, duty charge of 35% which totals 70%.
+If the vehicle is used, you are to pay a 35% duty charge, while cars that are newer, like from 2016 will be charged a levy of 35%, duty charge of 35% which totals 70%.

 You also have to settle the car carrier e.g shipping company that brought your car into the country.
-Their charge is dependent on the weight and size if your car.
+Their charge is dependent on the weight and size of your car.
 This is a summary of all that you will spend on clearing cars in Nigeria.